OGGM/oggm/docs/index.rst

 Using OGGM
 ^^^^^^^^^^

-How to use the model, with concrete python code examples.
+How to use the model, with concrete code examples and links to the tutorials.

 * :doc:`cloud`
 * :doc:`installing-oggm`